wintersixx/robot-game-test/README.md

-# bellroy-robot
+# robot-game-test
-Code test for the Front End Dev position at Bellroy
+Code test that required me to create a simple robot game.